microsoft/PartnerResources/_docs/Skilling/AI ML Academy/index.md

 ## Hands-on provisioned Environments

-We are not currently offering fully-hosted lab environments for the AI & ML Academy, but this may change in the future as we expand the content.
+We are not currently offering fully hosted lab environments for the AI & ML Academy, but this may change in the future as we expand the content.
 In the meantime, you can still run the labs in your own Azure subscription.
 These labs are listed below:

 ## Prepare for AI-Related Specializations